firavoyage/blogging/projects.md

   - it's break time!
   - solve these problems if you like
   - or listen to the song i picked
+- material for parents
+  - some parents are good at study
+  - while their children are not
+  - forgotten what have learned in early years
+  - they couldnt understand some problems
+  - so feel free to join the course
+  - it's open source on github and contributions are welcomed
+  - as the course may seem slow paced at first
+  - for more skilled ones writing papers is the better choice
 - desire
   - you don't learn to overstep others.
   - which may seem appealing but is actually unhealthy.